lilab-bcb/cumulus/docs/demultiplexing.rst

 	  - 8
 	  - 1
 	* - souporcell_de_novo_mode
-	  - | souporcell parameter.
+	  - souporcell parameter.

+	    - If ``true``, run souporcell in de novo mode without reference genotypes:

+		  - If input *souporcell_common_variants* is further provided, use this common variants list instead of calling SNPs de novo.

-	    | If ``true``, run souporcell in de novo mode without reference genotypes; and if a reference genotype vcf file is provided in the sample sheet, use it **only** for matching the cluster labels computed by souporcell.
+		  - If a reference genotype vcf file is provided in the sample sheet, use it **only** for matching the cluster labels computed by souporcell.

-	    | If ``false``, run souporcell with ``--known_genotypes`` option using the reference genotype vcf file specified in sample sheet, and *souporcell_rename_donors* is required in this case.
+	    - If ``false``, run souporcell with ``--known_genotypes`` option using the reference genotype vcf file specified in sample sheet.
 	  - true
 	  - true
 	* - souporcell_num_clusters